Skip to content

 PAX6 regulates cell proliferation, differentiation, migration, and adhesion.
 Its targets include PAX6 itself as well as genes encoding lens crystallins and corneal keratins.
 Expression continues in the adult retina, lens, and cornea.
 PAX6 is one of the master control genes governing organ differentiation during the embryonic period.

 Most PAX6 mutations cause haploinsufficiency through nonsense-mediated mRNA decay (NMD) 1).
-Mutations that introduce a premature termination codon (PTC) (nonsense mutations, frameshift mutations, and most splice mutations) result in the typical aniridia phenotype.
+Mutations introducing a premature termination codon (PTC) (nonsense mutations, frameshift mutations, and most splice mutations) result in the typical aniridia phenotype.

-On the other hand, if the PTC is located in the final exon or within the last 50 bp of the penultimate exon, it may escape NMD, and a truncated protein may be translated, potentially leading to a severe phenotype 1).
+Conversely, if the PTC is located in the final exon or within the last 50 bp of the penultimate exon, it may escape NMD, leading to translation of a truncated protein and potentially a severe phenotype 1).

-A rare case has been reported in which a PAX6 nonsense mutation c.282C>A (p.Cys94*) and trisomy 21 co-occurred in the same patient.
-The PAX6 mutation arose de novo and resulted in complete bilateral aniridia, congenital glaucoma, AAK, and foveal hypoplasia 2).
+A rare case has been reported where a PAX6 nonsense mutation c.282C>A (p.Cys94*) and trisomy 21 coexisted in the same patient.
+The PAX6 mutation occurred de novo, resulting in complete bilateral aniridia, congenital glaucoma, AAK, and foveal hypoplasia 2).

 Although a clear genotype–phenotype correlation has not been established, several trends are known 1).

-• Mutations that induce NMD or large PAX6 deletions present with typical aniridia
+• Mutations that induce NMD and large PAX6 deletions typically present with classic aniridia

 • Run-on, missense, and some splice mutations may show milder iris hypoplasia

-• C-terminal extension mutations are associated with severe phenotypes (marked iris hypoplasia, severe visual impairment)1)6)
+• C-terminal extension mutations are associated with a severe phenotype (marked iris hypoplasia and severe visual impairment)1)6)

-In the gonioscopy series by Grant and Walton, early anterior extension of iris stroma over the trabecular meshwork forming adhesion-like attachments, gradually becoming sheet-like and eventually leading to angle closure was demonstrated14).
-This mechanism is the main cause of glaucoma development.
-Pathologically, it is based on smooth muscle deficiency sparing the iris root and angle dysgenesis.
+In the gonioscopic series by Grant and Walton, the iris stroma initially extends anteriorly over the trabecular meshwork, forming adhesion-like attachments that gradually become sheet-like and eventually lead to angle closure14).
+This mechanism is the primary cause of glaucoma development.
+Pathologically, the underlying basis is a deficiency of smooth muscle sparing the iris root and developmental abnormalities of the angle.

-AAK is mainly caused by limbal stem cell deficiency (LSCD), but abnormal differentiation and adhesion of corneal epithelium, conjunctival cell invasion, and insufficient tear production also contribute.
-Deficiency of matrix metalloproteinase 9 (MMP-9), regulated by PAX6, leads to fibrin accumulation and inflammatory cell infiltration, and loss of transparency due to disorganized collagen arrangement in the stroma.
+AAK is primarily caused by limbal stem cell deficiency (LSCD), but abnormal differentiation and adhesion of corneal epithelium, conjunctival cell invasion, and insufficient tear production also contribute.
+Deficiency of matrix metalloproteinase 9 (MMP-9), regulated by PAX6, leads to fibrin accumulation and inflammatory cell infiltration, resulting in loss of transparency due to disorganized collagen arrangement in the stroma.

-AAK is classified into 5 stages.
-Stage I shows only peripheral epithelial abnormalities, Stage II shows centripetal epithelial changes (not reaching the center), Stage III shows central corneal epithelial changes and peripheral superficial neovascularization, Stage IV shows superficial neovascularization of the entire cornea, and Stage V shows epithelial abnormalities and deep stromal scarring of the entire cornea10).
+AAK is classified into five stages.
+Stage I shows abnormalities only in the peripheral epithelium, Stage II shows centripetal epithelial changes (not reaching the center), Stage III shows epithelial changes in the central cornea and superficial neovascularization in the periphery, Stage IV shows superficial neovascularization of the entire cornea, and Stage V shows epithelial abnormalities and deep stromal scarring of the entire cornea10).

-There is an association between PAX6 mutation status and AAK progression.
-In patients with PTC or C-terminal extension mutations, AAK progresses in an age-dependent manner, while other mutation types may present with non-progressive keratopathy11).
+There is a relationship between PAX6 mutation status and the progression of AAK.
+In patients with PTC or C-terminal extension mutations, AAK progresses in an age-dependent manner, whereas other mutation types may present with non-progressive keratopathy11).

-In the literature review of Gillespie syndrome by Ciaccio et al. (2024), analysis of 33 molecularly confirmed cases confirmed that motor development is delayed but improves over time, intellectual disability is not present in all cases (17% have normal intelligence), and neurological signs are non-progressive3).
+In a literature review of Gillespie syndrome by Ciaccio et al. (2024), analysis of 33 molecularly confirmed cases revealed that motor development is delayed but improves over time, intellectual disability is not present in all cases (17% have normal intelligence), and neurological signs are non-progressive3).

 With the widespread use of whole-exome sequencing, new PAX6 mutations continue to be identified.
 As of 2018, 491 mutations were registered in the Human PAX6 Mutation Database, and approximately 250 new mutations have been reported since then 1).
-Mutations in non-coding regions are also being identified as causes of aniridia, which is expected to clarify cases that could not be diagnosed with conventional testing 9).
+Mutations in non-coding regions are also being identified as causes of aniridia, offering hope for elucidating cases that could not be diagnosed with conventional testing 9).

 For cataract surgery in cases with severe AAK, visualization techniques using chandelier retroillumination are useful 4).
 This technique enables safe phacoemulsification even in patients with Grade 3–4 severe AAK, and postoperative visual improvement has been achieved.

 It is becoming clear that the progression pattern of AAK differs depending on the type of PAX6 mutation.
-With decreasing costs of genetic testing, prediction of clinical course and early intervention based on mutation type are becoming realistic options.
+With decreasing costs of genetic testing, predicting clinical course based on mutation type and early intervention are becoming realistic options.

 In cases of combined aniridia and trisomy 21, relatively mild courses have been reported despite the coexistence of both conditions 2).
-Understanding the impact of multiple genetic disorders coexisting in the same patient on the phenotype may provide important insights for future personalized medicine.
+Understanding the impact on phenotype when multiple genetic disorders coexist in the same patient may provide important insights for future personalized medicine.

 Molecular Targeted Therapy and Gene Therapy